Meningitis

 What is meningitis?

 Meningitis is swelling of the tissue around your brain and spinal cord.
 There are two common types of meningitis.
 Viral meningitis is the most common.
 It can make you feel like you have the flu.
+The treatment for viral meningitis if often only supportive, but it may also require anti-viral medicines.
 Bacterial meningitis is more serious.
 It can cause brain damage or death if not treated early.
 Both types are spread through direct contact with an infected person, especially through sharing food and drink.

 SYMPTOMS